sprotsenko/apidoc/_posts/2012-12-28-response-status-codes.md

 Error responses are simply returning [standard HTTP error codes](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) along with some additional information:

 * The error code is sent back as a status header,
-* The body includes an object describing both the code and message (for debugging and/or display purposes),
+* The body includes an object describing both the code and message

 For a call with an invalid authentication token for example: